1st January 2015

 1st September 2014

-Joanna Cavan, Head of IOCCO has issued a circular to all Senior Responsible Officers (SROs) within public authorities who are responsible for the integrity of the communications data acquisition processes.
+Joanna Cavan, Head of IOCCO issues a circular to all Senior Responsible Officers (SROs) within public authorities who are responsible for the integrity of the communications data acquisition processes.
 The circular expresses concern in relation to the number of communications data Applicant Errors reported to the Commissioner in the first half of 2014.
 A large number of these errors have led to communications data being acquired relating to members of the public who had no connection to the investigation or operation being undertaken.
 SROs have been instructed to develop, implement and robustly enforce measures to minimise the repetition of such errors.

 29th July 2014